Axel Breuer Product manager, thermal testbeds AVL List GmbH Austria

 The presentation will show how the implementation of active bonnet systems can be efficiently supported by FE simulation.
 The basis of the development process comprises realistic and predictive modeling of the vehicle front, including a sensor system based on silicone pressure tubes for pedestrian detection.
 Simulations of impacts with pedestrian dummies (coupled FE and multibody simulation), lower-limit impactor and FE models of various misuse objects (small animal, basketball, etc) are used to evaluate and optimize the detection system performance at an early stage in the vehicle development.

-Yves Rebuel Strategy and business development director Aries FRANCE
+Yves Rebuel Strategy and business development director Aries Spain

 The presentation will give insights into the impact of connected and autonomous cars on testing facilities.
 It will discuss the specificities and differences of connected and autonomous cars versus conventional ones.
 It will also outline the future of test benches dedicated to connected and autonomous cars.

 Digital pressure sensing for automotive test applications Hall 8

 Ian Abbott Product manager - industrial sensors Druck UK

 Recent advances in high-speed processors are resulting in digital sensors being preferred to analog systems.
 Druck has integrated newly available processing power into a piezoresistive pressure sensor called DPS5000 CANbus, which has a CANopen protocol enabling best quality data availability on an easy-to-interface CANbus system.
 This presentation explains how automotive companies who are performing on-vehicle and engine cell testing, as well as other forms of automotive testing, can benefit from the adoption of digital sensors as part of their testing systems in order to enjoy productivity improvements and reduce their cost of ownership while operating in tough environments.

 Next generation of data-oriented test benches Hall 8

 Martin Albers Manager EUtech Scientific Engineering GmbH Germany